-Visit two iconic Gaeltacht locations with Irishman Padraig O’Raighne on this jampacked Connemara and Aran Island Tour.
+Visit two iconic Gaeltacht locations with Padraig O’Raighne on this jampacked Connemara and Aran Island Tour.
 A Gaeltacht man himself, Padraig of Connemara Pub Tours combines his local expertise with food-industry insider knowledge.
 Experience the stunning beauty in Connemara’s Gaeltacht as you sample a tipple or two and listen to the locals tell tales and sing songs from times gone by.

 If you want to head further afield, take their Aran Island tour and witness life living off the coast in the Atlantic Ocean.
 Journey to Inis Oirr on a short scenic flight across the bay and head to three Irish establishments.
-It’s there you can indulge in food and drink before you tour the island with your informative guide.
+It’s there you can indulge in traditional Irish food and drink before you tour the island with your informative guide.

 Get out on the water to experience the thrill of catching your own food in the Atlantic and then using fresh ingredients to create a delicious meal with Catch and Cook at Dingle Cookery School.
 This is an authentic meal not to be missed as you head out to the fishing grounds of Dingle Bay and land fish such as mackerel, pollock or cod.

 Once you’ve caught your fish, you’ll be invited back into the cookery school’s kitchen to prepare your catch.
 This is followed by a cooking lesson where you’ll learn how to create delectable accompaniments to your dish.
 And the reward?
 An amazing seafood meal that you’ve created from ocean to plate.

 Built in the 1820s, The Long Dock was always a pub – but like many traditional Irish public houses, it was also a hardware shop, grocers and even a drapery.
 From the moment you cross the threshold of the Carrigaholt pub, you’ll be struck by the old-world charm and comforts of this establishment.